edo9300/SCSFW/README.md

 for how to do it)

 ## Building
-Blocksds is required with `wf-tools`, `target-gba`, and `thirdparty-blocksds-toolchain` installed
+DevkitARM pre libnds 2.0 is required to build the custom nds-hbmenu present in the `SCFW_Stage2_NDS` nds folder Blocksds is required with `wf-tools`, `target-gba`, and `thirdparty-blocksds-toolchain` installed

 From a blocksds shell run